-We also dispose of surplus assets.
-Assets are primarily disposed of using the Province of British Columbia’s public auction website BC Auction.
+The City's Purchasing Branch also disposes of surplus assets.
+Assets are primarily disposed of using the Province of British Columbia’s public auction website: BC Auction.

 We have a strict policy prohibiting the acceptance of personal gifts or gratuities of any kind.

 We use master municipal construction documents (MMCD) as the standard construction documents for many of our civil work projects.
 The links below are provided for review and information purposes only.
 Each project using the MMCD documents will have contract documents that will take precedence over the information below and will contain some of the information listed as appropriate.

 Supplementary standard detail drawings